oam-dev/rudr/healthscope/README.md

 ## How to use?

-After healthscope was installed by helm charts, you could setup an endpoint to it.
+After HealthScope controller is installed by helm charts, setup an endpoint to it.
-By default the charts will use ClusterPort, you could use port mapper to make health scope accessible.
+By default the charts will use ClusterPort, we can use port-forward to access HealthScope controller.

 ```shell script
 export POD_NAME=$(kubectl get pods -l "app.kubernetes.io/name=healthscope,app.kubernetes.io/instance=health" -o jsonpath="{.items[0].metadata.name}")
 kubectl port-forward $POD_NAME 8080:80
 ```

-Then you'll be able to visit http://127.0.0.1:8080 to get health scope status.
+Then we'll be able to visit http://127.0.0.1:8080 to query status of health scope resource.

 ### Create health scope instance using application configuration